manromero/transformer-slt/README.md

 # transformer-slt

+This repository fork of the orignal [transformer-slt](https://github.com/kayoyin/transformer-slt), has been created with the aim of supporting the study of intelligent models for sign language translation (SLT), which is part of the Master's Thesis (TFM) carried out for the [Master in Computer Engineering (MII)](https://www.mii.us.es/) of the [University of Seville](https://www.us.es/).

-This repository gathers data and code supporting the experiments in the paper [Better Sign Language Translation with STMC-Transformer](https://www.aclweb.org/anthology/2020.coling-main.525/).
+The repository gathers data and code supporting the experiments in the paper [Better Sign Language Translation with STMC-Transformer](https://www.aclweb.org/anthology/2020.coling-main.525/).

 ## Installation

 This code is based on [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) v1.0.0 and requires all of its dependencies (`torch==1.6.0`).
 Additional requirements are [NLTK](https://www.nltk.org/) for NMT evaluation metrics.

 The recommended way to install is shown below:

 ```
 # create a new virtual environment
 virtualenv --python=python3 venv